6Asahi9/MLNotes/Theory/Feature Engineering & Selection/NormalizationANDStandardization.md

 * When you need values between 0 and 1 (e.g., images, percentages).
 * But!
 It is sensitive to outliers (we’ll see what that means soon).

+### 📌 What is Standardization (Z-score Normalization)?
+Instead of forcing values between 0 and 1, Standardization transforms them based on how far they are from the average jump height (mean 𝜇).

+μ (mean) = Average jump height

+σ (standard deviation) = Spread of jumps

+This method keeps the shape of data intact but shifts it so the average becomes 0 and values are measured in "jump units" (standard deviations).

+### 🐾 When to use?

+* When data has extreme values (outliers).
+* When jumps have negative and positive variations.